Let’s Start at the Beginning

 Shut up and listen.

 Because by doing so you just might learn something new.
-You just might find out how to make her (and you) happy again.
-You might even be shocked to find out that what made her happy when she was 18 or 21 or 35 or whatever may not be the same thing as it is now.
+You just might find out how to make them (and you) happy again.
+You might even be shocked to find out that what made them happy when they were 18 or 21 or 35 or whatever, may not be the same thing as it is now.
 You might just realize you need new notes.
-You might even decide to be a real man and do something with that information.
+You might even decide to do something with those notes.

 Because it’s honestly the least you can do.